 ESS Responsibility Delegated Responsibility Delegated to 6.
-Communications 6.1 Establish the ESS approach to 6.1.1 Oversee preparation of a draft media and Chief Executive communications and ensure that both communications strategy (covering both proactive and proactive and reactive communications reactive communications) for consideration by the Board are handled effectively. and support the Board on reviewing and updating the strategy to an agreed timetable.
-6.1.2 Deliver and maintain an effective ESS website and Chief Executive social media accounts, in line with the agreed strategy.
-6.1.3 Oversee the issuing of proactive media Chief Executive statements and announcements, cleared in advance with the Chair of ESS.
-6.1.4 Authorise reactive media statements on a day-to- Chief Executive day basis, consulting the Chair or nominated Deputy in advance if possible.
+Communications 6.1 Establish the ESS approach to communications and ensure that both proactive and reactive communications are handled effectively.
+6.1.1 Oversee preparation of a draft media and communications strategy (covering both proactive and reactive communications) for consideration by the Board and support the Board on reviewing and updating the strategy to an agreed timetable.
+Chief Executive 6.1.2 Deliver and maintain an effective ESS social media accounts, in line with the agree Chief Executive and announcements, cleared in advance with the Chair of ESS.
+Chief Executive Chief Executive possible.